 Tracks available on this Youtube playlist (not exactly accurate).

 “I was just a little kid in 1969 when Nina Simone‘s take on Suzanne arrived, but even ten years later, I wasn’t near cool enough to get it.
 Hell, I barely got Leonard Cohen.
 No, the awe inspiring talents of Ms. Simone would take another decade and a half to penetrate my white, suburban thickness.
 The mid-90s by now.
 Grunge had gone horribly wrong.
 We were slipping into pseudo-sophistication, sipping cocktails, realizing our parents had been right all along.
 Amy’s parents anyway, who had this album tucked way away in the dusty far reaches of their collection … just waiting for us, some enchanted evening.”
 (Philip Random)

-In which Leonard Cohen weighs in on the stuff of love and confusion and those avalanches that sometimes cover one’s soul.
+In which Leonard Cohen weighs in on the stuff of love and confusion and the avalanches that sometimes cover one’s soul.
 We’ve all known them.
-In Philip Random’s case, there may well have been some LSD25 involved and yes, in fact, it eventually occurred to him that he hadn’t completely annihilated his ego, and that God Himself wasn’t singing to him from the far side of the room with a face as big as a fireplace.
-It was in fact a fireplace and a scratchy side of Leonard Cohen vinyl that someone had thoughtfully put on.
+In Philip Random’s case, there was some LSD-25 involved and yes, it eventually occurred to him that he hadn’t completely annihilated his ego, and that it wasn’t God Himself singing to him from the far side of the room with a face as big as a fireplace, it was in fact a fireplace and a scratchy side of Leonard Cohen vinyl that someone had thoughtfully put on.
 And it was good.

 One of those Leonard Cohen songs you just never seem to hear.
 Possibly because it’s too long, though more likely because it’s thus far eluded the grasp of half-baked MOR interpreters.
 “Some people seem to hate this song.
-Probably because it tells the truth, as simple as a man with his hand out on the winter street, bitterly cold, barely hanging on, and all he asks is that you not ignore him, that you not just pass him by one more time.”
+Probably because it is so long and relentless in its truth, as simple as a man with his hand out on the winter street, bitterly cold, barely hanging on, and all he asks is that you not ignore him, that you not just pass him by one more time.”
 (Philip Random)